A Dramatic Turn of Events

 "Don't worry," Baird said, patting his shoulder.
 "We'll put an end to whatever they're cooking up.
 For now, just focus on the course."

-Forcing himself to put worries aside, he turned his attention to the pool beneath the drawbridge about midway through the obstacle course.
+Forcing the worries aside, he turned his attention to the pool beneath the drawbridge.
 Although the facility was heated to a comfortable temperature, that water was always bloody cold.
-And the Frozen Tornado stood behind it.
+And the Ice Tornado stood behind it.
 Just thinking about the walls of ice inside that tower made him shiver.

 "You look scared."

 Nasael appeared to Arus' right, waves of various colors rippling across his skin.
-A member of an odd race called Clu, his complexion changed based on his surroundings.
-It was a genetic defense mechanism not unlike a chameleon's ability to blend in with its surroundings.
-His flesh, a blend between scales and skin, had the ability to produce a wide range of pigments.
+A member of an odd race called Clu, Nasael's complexion changed based on his surroundings.
+It was a genetic defense mechanism not unlike a chameleon's ability to blend in with its environment.
+His gray flesh, a cross between scales and skin, had the ability to produce a wide range of additional pigments.
 And though it wasn't perfect, it certainly gave his people an advantage that was not shared by many species across the universe.

 Arus spared the corporal a glance and inclined his head.
 "Good morning, Nasael."

 "A very good morning, indeed.
-I trust you've adequately prepared yourself for today's challenge?"
+I trust you've adequately prepared for today's challenge?"

 Arus shrugged.
 "I could've used a few practice runs.
-But I roll out of bed every morning preparing myself to take on the entire galaxy.
-We could find ourselves fighting for our lives at any moment out here, so I live each day like the fate of the universe just might find its way into my hands.
+But given that we could find ourselves fighting for our lives at any moment out here, I live each day like the fate of the universe just might find its way into my hands.
 It makes tasks like this seem just a bit trivial in the overall scheme of things."

 While there was a certain amount of truth to that—a little less pressure might have calmed Arus' nerves—there was no fear of embarrassment.
 "There is no shame in defeat, Corporal.
 I'd rather try and fail than never try at all."